ibm-cloud-docs/activity-tracker/monitor_events.md

 You can decide whether both conditions are checked or only one.
 If both conditions are set, an alert is triggered when any of the thresholds is reached.

-If you set the *Event lines counter* to be the only condition that triggers an alert, notice that the time frequency that is set when you configure the condition determines the time that it takes for the alert condition to be reset after the alert is triggered.
+If you set the *Event lines counter* to be the only condition that triggers an alert, the time frequency that is set when you configure the condition determines the time that it takes for the alert condition to be reset after the alert is triggered.
 {: note}

 For example, you can configure an alert that is triggered after 30 seconds, or when a 100 event lines that match the view's filtering and search criteria are collected.